 - chopped chives for garnish; optional

-In an oven-safe pan, cook the bacon.
-Once it's fully cooked, remove the bacon from the pan and set aside.
+- Saute the bacon in an oven-safe pan.
+Once fully cooked, remove the bacon and set aside.

-Add the onions to the pan and cook for a few minutes or until they're translucent.
+- Add the onions to the same pan and cook until translucent.

-Add the tomatoes and spinach.
-Cook for another few minutes or until the spinach is wilted.
+- Add the tomatoes and the spinach and cook until the spinach is slightly wilted.

-Add the bacon back to the pan and stir until everything is combined.
+- Add the bacon back to the pan and stir to combine.

 All you need to know about cleaning and caring for cast iron pans!